noir-lang/noir-bignum/README.md

 ## Noir Version Compatibility

-We have tested this library with Noir nightly, 0.36.0, and 1.0.0-beta.0
+This library is tested with all stable releases since 0.36.0 inlcuding nightly.

 ## Dependencies